andrewsinnovations/sqlpage-blog/README.md

 A basic blog application built using SQLPage (www.sql-page.com)

 # Installation
-Defaults to using sqlite database.

-Just start up the app using sqlite, and access the page.
+Requires a postgres database.
+Set the postgres database URL following .env.example.

+There is a docker compose file to start up a postgres database for local development.

+Set the propert environment variables and start the app by running sqlpage.

+Access the homepage once sta.
 You will be automatically directed to an installation process.